guitarbeat/Personal-Website/memory-bank/activeContext.md

 - `src/components/content/Work/work.scss`: Updated breakpoint names from 'small' to 'mobile' and 'tablet-sm' to 'phone'

 ## Next Steps
-1. Begin planning for Phase 2: Creating specialized systems for spacing, typography, and shadows
+1. Audit current usage of spacing, typography, and shadows in the codebase
+2. Create detailed specifications for each system
+3. Implement the enhanced systems in the _tokens.scss file
+4. Update component styles to use the new systems
-2. Create a comprehensive documentation for the design token system
+5. Create documentation for the new systems
-3. Implement a linting system to enforce the use of tokens instead of hardcoded values
-4. Enhance the animation and transition system with more sophisticated effects
-5. Improve the responsive design system with more robust breakpoint handling

 ## Active Decisions
-- **[Standardizing color usage]**: **[Completed]** - Implemented a consistent approach using CSS variables with token fallbacks
-- **[Handling responsive breakpoints]**: **[Completed]** - Created a unified breakpoint system with mixins
-- **[Transition standardization]**: **[Completed]** - Implemented a token-based system for transitions
-- **[Breakpoint naming]**: **[Completed]** - Standardized breakpoint names across the codebase
-- **[CSS variable usage]**: **[Completed]** - Ensured proper CSS variable usage with appropriate fallbacks
-- **[SASS nesting structure]**: **[Completed]** - Optimized selector nesting for better maintainability and future compatibility
-- **[Phase 2 planning]**: **[In Progress]** - Defining the scope and approach for specialized systems
+- **Spacing System Approach**: Deciding between a linear scale (8px, 16px, 24px) or a non-linear scale (4px, 8px, 16px, 32px)
+- **Typography Scale**: Evaluating whether to use a modular scale (1.2, 1.25, 1.333, etc.) or custom values
+- **Shadow Implementation**: Considering whether to use CSS variables or SASS mixins for shadow implementation
+- **Animation Complexity**: Determining how to handle reduced motion preferences and performance considerations

 ## Open Questions
-- Should we create a separate documentation page for the design token system?
+- Should we create separate documentation for each system or maintain a single design system document?
+- How should we handle the transition from the current token system to the enhanced systems?
+- What level of backward compatibility do we need to maintain?
-- How should we handle third-party component styling to ensure consistency with our token system?
+- How should we handle third-party component styling within our design system?
-- Should we implement a linting system to enforce the use of tokens instead of hardcoded values?
+- Should we implement a CSS utility class system for common styling patterns?
-- What additional specialized systems might be needed beyond spacing, typography, and shadows?
-- How can we better integrate the design token system with the component library?